 Bad News for Safari Users

-First up, we’ll have to put certain Mac users out of their misery before they read on.
+Bad news for Mac users.
 If you are or were a Spotify Web Player user on Mac’s native Safari browser, then you can no longer use Spotify Web Player.
 Spotify has attributed this to various updates that eventually rendered Spotify unusable.

 It doesn’t sound like Spotify closed the door indefinitely, as the company said “We can’t say if or when any specific features will be back.
 But as soon as we’ve got anything to announce, we’ll let everyone know via the Spotify Community.”

 We’ll keep this guide updated if anything changes, but for now Safari is a no-go for Spotify Web Player.

 If Spotify Web Player is loading and looking like it should work properly but no music is playing, then there are several things that could be causing this.

 A potential quick fix is to select an album you want to play on Spotify, click the three-dot icon next to a song in that album, then select “Copy song link.”
 Paste this link into your browser address bar, hit Enter, and it should jolt Web Player to life, playing the song.